How To Create A To Do List In WordPress

 Show Admin Bar Menu

-Enabling this option displays the ‘To-Do List’ menu in your WP Dashboard Admin bar …
+If enabled, the ‘To-Do List’ menu displays in your WordPress Dashboard Admin bar …

 Use WYSIWYG Editor